Doha: Formation of Doha

 Doha was founded in the vicinity of Al Bidda sometime during the 1820s.
-In January 1823, political resident John MacLeod visited Al Bidda to meet with the ruler and initial founder of Doha, Buhur bin Jubrun, who was also the chief of the Al-Buainain tribe.
+In January 1823, the British political resident John MacLeod visited Al Bidda to meet with the ruler and initial founder of Doha, Buhur bin Jubrun, who was also the chief of the Al-Buainain tribe.
 MacLeod noted that Al Bidda was the only substantial trading port in the peninsula during this time.
 Following the founding of Doha, written records often conflated Al Bidda and Doha due to their extremely close proximity.
 Later that year, Lieutenant Guy and Lieutenant Brucks mapped and wrote a description of the two settlements.
 Despite being mapped as two separate entities, they were referred to under the collective name of Al Bidda in the written description.

 In 1828, Mohammed bin Khamis, a prominent member of the Al-Buainain tribe and successor of Buhur bin Jubrun as chief of Al Bidda, was embroiled in controversy.
 He had murdered a native of Bahrain, prompting the Al Khalifa sheikh to imprison him.
 In response, the Al-Buainain tribe revolted, provoking the Al Khalifa to destroy the tribe's fort and evict them to Fuwayrit and Ar Ru'ays.
 This incident allowed the Al Khalifa additional jurisdiction over the town.
 With essentially no effective ruler, Al Bidda and Doha became a sanctuary for pirates and outlaws.